 - Preheat oven to 350 degrees.

-- Slice shallot, minced garlic, measure red wine, measure chicken broth, wash and cube potatoes, wash and but broccoli into florets.
+- Slice shallot, minced garlic, measure red wine, measure chicken broth, wash and cube potatoes, wash and cut broccoli into florets.
 Set aside.

-- Wash chuck roast and dry with paper towels and season with kosher salt and pepper.
+- Wash chuck roast and dry with paper towels and season generously with kosher salt and pepper.

-- Add olive oil to an oven-proof skillet or cast iron skillet.
+- Add olive oil to a dutch oven, cast iron skillet or another type of oven-safe skillet.
 If using an iron cast skillet place over medium heat otherwise place over medium high heat.
 When cast iron skillet is hot but not smoking hot, add chuck roast to skillet and sear on both sides for about 6-8 minutes or until a nice brown outer crust forms.
+Resist the temptation of flipping the chuck roast too early.
 Remove from skillet and place on a clean plate.

-- In the same skillet, add onions & garlic and saute for about 30 seconds or until onions become translucent.
-Add red wine and chicken broth and heat for about 4 minutes.
+- In the same skillet, add additional cooking oil if necessary, add shallots & garlic and saute for about 30 seconds or until shallots become translucent.
+Deglaze the skillet with red wine and chicken broth and heat for about 4 minutes.
 Add chuck roast back to skillet.
-Cover completely with an oven-proof lid or with foil paper and place in oven.
+Cover completely with a tight fitting oven-safe lid or with foil paper and place in oven.

-- Allow chuck roast to bake slowly for about 2-½ to 3 hours.
+- Allow chuck roast to cook low and slow over the next 3 hours or more as oven temperature may vary.
 While in the oven, choose 2 or 3 times to baste the chuck roast with its pan juices (this creates more flavor and tenderness to the roast).
 This step is not required but highly recommended.

-- When chuck roast is tender, remove from oven and plate OR create a one pot meal (see below).
+- At the 3 hour mark, if you can easily cut or shred your beef with a fork then it's done.
+However, if additional time is needed, place back in the oven until fork tender.
+When chuck roast is tender, remove from oven and plate OR create a one pot meal (see below).

 Make It a One Pot Meal

-- 30 - 40 minutes before removing the chuck roast from the oven, add the cubed yukon potatoes and season & 15 minutes before add the broccoli and season.
+- 30 to 40 minutes before removing the chuck roast from the oven, add the cubed Yukon potatoes and season, and 15 minutes before add the broccoli and season.

 Notes